nixcodeit/nixcode-ai/.nixcode/init.md

     - Use these tools to maintain code quality and automate repetitive tasks
     - Understand how the command execution works in the `commands/mod.rs` file
     - Consider adding more Rust-specific tools as needed

+14. **Web Application Development**: When working on the web application:
+    - Follow the established component structure in `apps/web/src/components/`
+    - Use the UI component library for consistent styling and behavior
+    - Consider how the web UI will interact with the core functionality
+    - Maintain consistent styling using Tailwind utility classes
+    - Use TypeScript for type safety